victorgregoriosuse/devsecops-tools/README.md

 ### 2. Scan Image and Import to SonarQube

 The `scan_image.sh` script orchestrates the entire process.
-It scans a specified Docker image with Trivy, generates a SARIF report, and then imports that report into a SonarQube project.
+It scans a specified Docker image with either Trivy or Docker Scout, generates a SARIF report, and then imports that report into a SonarQube project.
 If the project doesn't exist, SonarQube will create it automatically during the import.

 **Usage:**